To illustrate numeric mode encoding, the example input is 8675309, encoded in a version 1 QR code.

 Step 2: Convert each group into binary

 Now treat each group of digits as a three digit number (or fewer than three, if the final group is two or one digits long).
-Convert that number into binary.
-If the group starts with a zero, it should be interpreted as a two-digit number, and if there are two zeroes at the beginning of the group, it should be interpreted as a one-digit number.
+Convert that three-digit number into 10 binary bits.
+If a group starts with a zero, it should be interpreted as a two-digit number and you should convert it to 7 binary bits, and if there are two zeroes at the beginning of a group, it should be interpreted as a one-digit number and you should convert it to 4 binary bits.
+Similarly, if the final group consists of only two digits, you should convert it to 7 binary bits, and if the final group consists of only one digit, you should convert it to 4 binary bits.

 Converting to binary: